 - Bodhi Thai Dining (126 E Main St, map) – This was easily the best meal we had during our trip.
 The food was so good that we even made it a point to compliment the chef.
 Photos are below.
 Look how pretty the dumplings are!

 - Cinnamon Roll Deli (2617 Devine St, map) – Maybe I’m just not that into cinnamon rolls, but I didn’t get the hype of them here.
-The bagel sandwiches on the other hand… I don’t ever like to say the word “best” but when I bit into it, I told Jacob it was the best bagel sandwich I’ve had (and we’re bagel snobs here in NYC I can’t believe it came out of my mouth.).
+The bagel sandwiches on the other hand was amazing.
+I don’t ever like to say the word “best” but when I bit into it, I told Jacob it was the best bagel sandwich I’ve had (and we’re bagel snobs after having lived in NYC).

 - Drip Coffee (1441 Main St, map) – Coffee + Easy grab and go breakfast.
 The Honey Vanilla Latte is a legend here.
 I ended up ordering the Jalapeno Honey Latte which sounds like such a risky choice, but it ended up being really good!